Response to Hazardous Substance Releases

 When a hazardous substance release is reported, the Emergency Response program sets its response procedures into motion.
 Many steps and safety precautions must be followed to ensure a swift and effective response to the emergency.

 The first step in any response action is to investigate the site.
-When a release is first reported, responders may not know all the necessary information such as how the release occured, the extent of the damage, or even what hazardous substances are involved.
+When a release is first reported, responders may not know all the necessary information such as how the release occurred, the extent of the damage, or even what hazardous substances are involved.
 All this information must be learned before any effective response effort can be carried out.
 Site investigation also allows responders to determine the appropriate safety measures to take during the response effort.

 Response actions fall into three main categories, depending on the urgency of the situation.
-Once information has been gatherered about the release, responders can determine what type of response action should be taken.
+Once information has been gathered about the release, responders can determine what type of response action should be taken.
 A clean-up effort may be long-term or short-term.
 Depending on the circumstances, responders may employ some or all of these methods:

 - Removing hazardous substances in soil or in containers